10 min

 Is the first name and surname treated as personally identifying information?

-Yes, a first and last name is usually considered personal data because it can be used to identify a person in a variety of situations, but it will certainly identify a person when combined with additional information such as a phone number or credit card number.
-Names can also provide more personal information about a person and should therefore be carefully protected, for example by employers.
+Yes, a name is typically considered personal data because it can be used to identify an individual in various situations, and it will certainly identify a person in combination with additional information, such as a phone number or credit card number.
+Names can also provide more personal information about an individual, so they should be carefully protected, for example, by employers.

 Is age considered personal data in the context of PII?

-Age itself is not considered PII as long as it is not linked to a specific person.
-However, it is possible to use age as part of personal data which, when combined, can lead to the identification of an individual.
+Age alone is not considered PII until it is linked to a specific person.
+However, it is possible to use age as part of personal data that, in combination, can lead to the identification of an individual.

-For age to be considered PII, it must be combined with other information, as age alone is not sufficient for identification.
-Nonetheless, age is a common personal data held in various records, so it is likely that it can be used for identification.
-The European Union's RODO also explicitly addresses the issue of age.
+For age to be considered PII, it must be combined with other information.
+Nevertheless, age is a commonly encountered personal data point stored in various records, so there is a possibility that it can be used for identification.
+The EU's GDPR also explicitly addresses the issue of age.

 Is a telephone number personal data?